ninehusky/gator/README.md

 # gator 🐊

-Gator is the first step in creating open-source hardware compilation tools that are **correct** and **extensible**.
+Gator is the next step in creating open-source hardware compilation tools that are **correct** and **extensible**.

 ## What is Gator?